DelveFore/ignite-hydrogen/docs/http-api-integration.md

 5. Layered System
 6. Code-On-Demand

+These terms are worth keeping in mind when understanding a difference in JSON:API and GraphQL that I will bring up later.
+- Remote Procedure Call
+> "RPC is the earliest, simplest form of API interaction.
+It is about executing a block of code on another server, and when implemented in HTTP or AMQP it can become a Web API."
+(Phil Sturgeon)

+- Representational State Transfer
+> "REST is all about a client-server relationship, where server-side data are made available through representations of data in simple formats.
+This format is usually JSON or XML but could be anything."
+(Phil Sturgeon)

 ## Limitations of the Constraints
 A supplemental specification is necessary beyond the _six architectural constraints_ (**SAC**) of RESTful API because they do not constrain the resource response fields.
 Thereby leaving the implementers frustrating their consuming application engineers and/or frustrating users of the application due to performance issues.